evelynharthbrooke/Taliyah/README.md

 ```

 This will start up Ellie.
 You will see a bunch of messages letting you know that she is initializing.
 By
-default,  this will run Ellie viaPM2.
+default,  this will run Ellie via PM2.
 Running Ellie via PM2 improves reliability and will automatically
 restart her when a  crash occurs.
 Due to this, you will need to install it.
 You can do this by running
 the following command: